Investing in a NRE Account

 The following are the activities carried out by the banker when you sell a share:

 - When contract note and funds are received by the bank from the broker, the bank will calculate the profit/loss on the transaction and deduct the applicable long term/short term tax and credit the balance amount in your bank ledger.
-This generally takes about 2 working days on receipt of contract note and funds from the broker.
+This generally takes 1 working day on receipt of contract note and funds from the broker.